Best Museums in Chicago

 Art Institute of Chicago| ©Tony Hisgett

-One of the most popular museums in the city is the Art Institute of Chicago, visited daily by groups of tourists and locals with the desire to enjoy the works exhibited in the halls: twentieth century design, ceramic pieces, sculptures, writings and other artistic resources belonging to different world artists.
+One of the city's most popular museums is the Art Institute of Chicago, visited daily by groups of tourists and locals eager to enjoy the works on display in the halls: 20th century design, ceramic pieces, sculptures, writings and other artistic resources belonging to different world artists.

 The museum offers more than 300,000 works in which you can appreciate the work of great exhibitors of impressionism and cubism, Chicago artists, the African diaspora and a series of urban landscapes.

-The installations also house ink paintings, vases, bottles and statues belonging to the millenary collection of Asian art.
+The facility also houses ink paintings, vases, bottles and statues from the millennia-old Asian art collection .

-For example, some of the frescoes and sculptures on display include:
+For example, some of the frescoes and sculptures on view include:

 • Vincent van Gogh'sbedroom.